sailerwrites/sailerwrites.github.io/_posts/2025-01-07-witnessing-the-meteor-stars-and-scribbling-hand-written-letters.md

+---
+layout: post
-# Witnessing the meteor stars and scribbling hand-written letters
+title: Witnessing the meteor stars and scribbling hand-written letters

-#
+subtitle:
+cover-img: /assets/img/dummy.jpg
+thumbnail-img: /assets/img/dummy.png
+share-img: /assets/img/dummy.jpg
+comments: false
+tags:
+author: Sailer
+---

 *Ideas are coming in now and materializing what I have had \- hidden stories and tales in different world \- seems to be the way to bleed out the ink, even indirectly and release this pent-up thoughts...*